joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 # Converting to ONNX and running inference

-Since my original `espresso2onnx` script was built for the older JSON format for the net and shape files, I had to modify it to handle the new pbze compressed format.
-Once I added that functionality, I saw that there were a couple of new layer types that I haven't come across before, so I added support for those as well.
-Eventually, I was finally able to run: `python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx`
+Since my original `espresso2onnx` script was built for the older JSON format for the net and shape files, I had to modify it to handle the new pbze compressed format, then there were a handful of new layer types that also needed to be implemented.
+I was finally able to extract the ONNX model by running: `python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx`

 Then I can do the same for the SceneNetv5 model: `python3 espresso2onnx.py /tmp/scenenet_model/ -o scenenet_model.onnx`

-Then load them into an inference script:
+And load them into an inference script:

 ```python
 import onnxruntime as ort